predator-bites/2048-GAME/README.md

 - Cozy design
 - Fast workflow
+- Smooth Tile Movement: Implements animations for appearance and tile merging
+- Score Tracking: Realtime calculation of score based on player progress
+- Win and Lose Conditions: Alerts the player when they win or lose the game with appropriate messages.
+- Restart Functionality: Allows players to restart the game at any time.

 ## Technologies
 - JavaScript (ES6+) — game logic and DOM manipulation
 - SCSS/SASS — styles.
 - HTML5 — markup.
+- Git — For version control.
+- GitHub — For hosting the repository and demo.

+## Technical Requirements
+To run this project, you will need:

+Modern web browser (latest versions of Chrome, Firefox, Safari, or Edge) Node.js (version 14.x or newer)
+NPM (version 6.x or newer)
 ## Installation

 Command to install project and dependencies